JetBrains/teamcity-documentation/topics/build-chain.md

 The tab displays the list of build chains that contain builds of this project or this build configuration with the ability to filter them.
 Note that build chains are sorted so that the build chain with the last finished build appears at the top of the list.

-The pie\-chart icon displays the ratio of the statuses for builds that are parts of the chains.
+The pie-chart icon displays the ratio of the statuses for builds that are parts of the chains.
 On hovering over the pie chart, the details are displayed:

 <img src="buildChainsCollapsed.png" alt="Collapsed build chains"/>